Your student union

 • AYY’s weekly newsletter – subscribe here.

 • AYY's Instagram and AYY Housing Instagram.
-Like or follow to keep up to date.
+Follow us on social media to stay up to date with current affairs and relevant topics.

 • AYY's Telegram channels AYY info and AYY events.

-• Design Notebook – the notebook and pocket data bank for all Aalto members.
-Pick up yours for free at AYY service point!
+• Design Notebook – the notebook and data bank for all Aalto members.
+Pick up yours for free at AYY service office!

 • Notice boards.
-Ads for various events appear regularly on notice boards around the campus.
+Ads for various events can be found on notice boards around the campus.

-• Your own tutor / ISO person / Fuksi Captain – they can usually guide you onwards.
+• Your own tutor / ISO person / Fuksi Captain – they can usually guide you further.

 • Course staff / study advisor – experts on study-related questions.